AdBOOST/documentation/_posts/2017-02-01-adboost-rules.md

 ## Introduction

 Rule system is an inseparable and core part of AdBOOST, which you will encouter many times during his usage.
-This page explains what is the reason of our inclination to rules, where you can find them and most important, how to use them and get the most out of them.
+From the moment, when your items enter the AdBOOST for a first time (as a part of the data feed during its first processing) until they leave it towards target advertising network, they are filtered and modified multiple times.
+To ensure that you can segment your items and modify them to fit your needs, we use rules.
+In later parts of this guide, you will find out, where you can find the rules and most important, how to use them and get the most out of them.

 ## Where to find the rules